SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 	package: 'CodeOfSpec20Book'
 ```

-To keep the example simple, we polulate the list with some `Point` instances.
+We polulate the list with some `Point` instances.

 ```
 OverviewDetailPresenter >> initializePresenters